The Death of Cancer

 After Fifty Years on the Front Lines of Medicine, a Pioneering Oncologist Reveals Why the War on Cancer Is Winnable--and How We Can Get There

 Author: Vincent T. DeVita Jr., M.D., and Elizabeth DeVita-Raeburn

 The true story of the war on cancer from one of its generals

-For fifty years, Dr. Vincent T. DeVita Jr. has been a key player in clinical oncology: he has held just about every major position in the field, and he developed the first successful chemotherapy treatment for Hodgkin’s lymphoma, a breakthrough the American Society of Clinical Oncologists has called the top research advance in half a century of chemotherapy.
-The Death of Cancer is his illuminating and deeply personal look at the science and the history of one of the world’s most formidable diseases.
-In DeVita’s hands, even the most complex medical concepts are comprehensible.
+Cancer touches everybody's life in one way or another.
+But most of us know very little about how the disease works, why we treat it the way we do, and the personalities whose dedication got us where we are today.
+For fifty years, Dr. Vincent T. DeVita Jr. has been one of those key players: He has held just about every major position in the field, and he developed the first successful chemotherapy treatment for Hodgkin's lymphoma.
+As one of oncology's leading figures, DeVita knows what cancer looks like from the lab bench and the bedside.
+The Death of Cancer is his illuminating and deeply personal look at the science and the history of one of the world's most formidable diseases.
+In his hands, even the most complex medical concepts are comprehensible.

-Co-written with DeVita’s daughter, science writer Elizabeth DeVita-Raeburn, The Death of Cancer is a personal tale about the false starts and major breakthroughs, the strong-willed oncologists who clashed with conservative administrators (and one another), and the courageous patients whose willingness to test cutting-edge research helped those oncologists find potential treatments.
+Cowritten with his daughter, the science writer Elizabeth DeVita-Raeburn, The Death of Cancer is also a personal tale about the false starts and major breakthroughs, the strong-willed oncologists who clashed with conservative administrators (and one another), and the courageous patients whose willingness to test cutting-edge research helped those oncologists find potential treatments.

 With historical depth and authenticity, DeVita reveals the true story of the fight against cancer.
 The Death of Cancer is an ambitious, vital book about a life-and-death subject that touches us all.